Back in Chicago, Obama laments lack of "a father who was around"

 “Don’t get me wrong,” he said in the address to high school students at Hyde Park Academy.
 “As the son of a single mom, who gave everything she had to raise me with the help of my grandparents, I turned out okay.”

-“But at the same time, I wish I’d have had a father who was around and involved,” he told the mainly black audience.
+“But at the same time, I wish I’d have had a father who was around and involved,” he told the mainly black audience of about 700.

 Obama worked as a community organizer in the South Side of Chicago but had a more privileged background than many of the children he addressed on Friday.

 Chicago has suffered a surge in gang-related violence and is one of the most violent cities in America.
-Obama’s visit comes a week after his wife, Michelle, attended the funeral in the city of Hadiya Pendleton, who was shot dead a week after participating in the presidential inauguration.
+Obama’s visit comes a week after his wife, Michelle, attended the funeral in the city of 15-year-old honor student Hadiya Pendleton, who was shot dead a week after participating in the presidential inauguration.

 At the start of his second term in office, Obama wants Congress to approve a series of tighter gun controls like requiring background checks for all firearms purchasers and banning assault weapons and high-capacity ammunition clips.

-Note: This story was corrected to read, "...or the outskirts of town..." instead of "...of the outskirts of town..."